Baptistemontan/leptos_i18n/README.md

 You must provide you `Locales` type to the context provider so it can infer the needed related types, this type being an empty struct it can be created for 0 cost.

+In the server side, when a client make a request it include in the request headers a weighted list of accepted languages, this crate parse this header and try to match those languages against the defined locales to find the one that suits the client the best.

 If examples works better for you, you can look at the different examples available on the Github.

 ## Features